-Many people have discovered that they can work from home so the trend away from 5 day commuting will accelerate.
-Flexible, clearly explained smart ticket options which support this trend without encouraging a Tuesday – Thursday peak, and which integrate with other forms of public transport, are needed.
+Fares must be repriced to deliver value for money, remove the anomalies which lead to split-ticketing and encourage more people to choose the train - particularly for travel to the workplace.
+Many people have discovered that they can work from home at least part of the time; we believe the trend away from 5 day commuting is now 'embedded' for many types of work.
+Flexible, clearly explained, smart ticket options which support this trend without encouraging a Tuesday – Thursday peak are essential.

 Better value fares, new ticketing options and aggressive marketing initiatives are needed to attract passengers back to rail after COVID-19.
 South Western Railway passenger won £5,500 in Touch Smartcard prize draw.
 Image by South Western Railway.

 Easier fares for all – a Railfuture campaign successThe Rail Delivery Group’s ‘Easier fares for all’ proposal released on 18 February 2019 has taken on board all the key points on fares and ticketing that Railfuture has been campaigning for - clearly explained, value for money fares and tickets which offer a choice of flexibility in time and routes to allow passengers to make an informed decision, and smart ticketing which benefits the passenger.

 Lower fare risesRailfuture recognises that fares normally have to rise each year (2020 is an exception) but considers that fares should not take an increasing share of passengers’ income.
 Therefore fares should rise in line with CPI (Consumer Price Index), the government’s preferred measure of inflation, not RPI (Retail Price Index).
 The rail industry must contain its costs so that financial support from the taxpayer does not increase.